ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 14th.md

 The point is, I want to avoid this problem of not knowing who published the event and therefore not having a way to verify and approve the event.
 I'm going to do this in a list of Observers that I maintain from the InteractableTile.
 SHOULD be EZ.

 So that worked so far, but it seems like something that could be expanded upon.

+---

+Specifically, I need to get my Nontoggle/Toggle Listeners working.
+I'll have to see how I do this.
+I might just have to pull the OnNotify methods and Observer Lists down into a NontoggleListener and ToggleListener and all that.

+I'll try that, I don't know.
+Why not?
+When I'm refactoring and I see a redundancy, I'll get rid of it.
+Let's try it!

+I have to see if eventually I will make a distinction / union between my toggle and nontoggle interactable tiles via an interface or something...

+I'm stuck in a weird funny world where I... am an idiot.
+I know what's wrong.
+Loll....

+I DON'T need to send the toggle status in the OnNotify method that I'll use for both Nontoggle and ToggleObservers, I'll just pull that from the sender object I send as an argument.

+RIGHT, I'm good now I think.
+Let's test for some toggle and nontoggle listeners and all that fun stuff.

+Aw NOOOO, I forgot about how I can't display a list of interface fields in the  editor, rrrRRARgh.
+This disappoints me.
+Well, I'll just make it an abstract class.
+Shame though, I'd love for that to have worked.

+---